tom-smith-okta/okta-api-center/gateways/kong/readme.md

 Copy the `id` value from the result.
 Note: make sure you copy the _route_ id, which is the last value, and not the _service_ id.

 ### Add the OIDC plugin to the /planets route
 Update the values for route_id, config.issuer, and config.client_id in the command below.
-You can find the OKTA_AZ_SERVER_ISSUER and the CLIENT_ID values in the bootstrap output file:
+You can find the OKTA_AZ_SERVER_ISSUER and the AUTHN_CLIENT_ID values in the bootstrap output file:
 `/okta_bootstrap/output/standard.json`

 and then execute this command:
 ```
 curl -i -X POST \
   --url http://localhost:8001/services/solar-system/plugins/ \